-The Next Generation of Pet Companions: Robotics Revolution - YaNoticias
+The Next Generation of Pet Companions: Robotics Revolution - YANoticias

 Features and Innovations in Robotic Companions

 The Sony Aibo stands at the forefront of these technological wonders.
-This robotic dog, fueled by cutting-edge AI, recognizes up to 100 faces and tailors its interactions based on the owner’s preferences.
+This robotic dog, fuelled by cutting-edge AI, recognises up to 100 faces and tailors its interactions based on the owner’s preferences.
 With its suite of advanced sensors and cameras, Aibo navigates its surroundings convincingly, developing a personality that evolves over time.
-This evolution mirrors real-life pet behavior, creating a bond that feels genuine.
+This evolution mirrors real-life pet behaviour, creating a bond that feels genuine.

 Pros and Cons of Robotic Pets